citusdata/citus/src/backend/distributed/README.md

 1. Qualify the table names in the parse tree (simplifies deparsing, avoids sensitivity to search_path changes)
 2. Pre-process logic
-3. Call original Postgres ProcessUtility to execute the command on the local shell table
+3. Call original previous ProcessUtility to execute the command on the local shell table
 4. Post-process logic
 5. Execute command on all other nodes
 6. Execute command on shards (in case of table DDL)